The traditional startup funnel is broken.

 Speed-advising startup teams through volunteer mentorship typically do more harm than good during this period.
 It creates the adviser whiplash problem.
 Ask ten seasoned entrepreneurs for advice, and you’ll get ten different prescriptions.
 Which one does the startup follow?

 High uncertainty + Conflicting/prescriptive advice = A recipe for driving startups around in circles.

 Problem 3: Hard to scale

-Advisers focus on providing the right prescriptive solutions.
-While coaches focus on asking the right questions.
+Advisers provide the right prescriptive solutions, while coaches focus on asking the right questions.
 Coaches help transform founders into entrepreneurs versus simply trying to brute-force their ideas to success.

 The true product of a pre-accelerator isn’t pushing an idea forward but pushing a founder forward.

 This, however, is hard to scale without a consistent coaching system.

 As might be clear already, there is a funnel in play here.
 To create 10 accelerator-ready teams, you must start with a great pool of ideation teams.